YasyaSer0/operating-systems-lab-1/lab1.md

 **KDE** is a modern and functional graphical desktop environment that offers a user-friendly interface and extensive customization options.
 It is widely used in many Linux distributions as a full-featured working environment.

 **Fluxbox** is a lightweight and minimalist graphical environment that consumes very few system resources.
 It is suitable for computers with limited hardware capabilities or for users who prefer simplicity.

+---

+## Control Questions

+### 1. Comparison of Type 1 and Type 2 Hypervisors

+Type 1 hypervisors operate directly on the computer hardware without using a host operating system.
+They provide better performance and reliability, therefore they are most often used on servers and in corporate environments.

+Type 2 hypervisors are installed on top of an existing operating system and use its resources.
+This type of hypervisor is usually used on personal computers for learning, testing, or running multiple operating systems simultaneously.

+---

+### 2. GNU GPL Concept and Its Main Idea

+GNU GPL is a free software license that guarantees users the right to use, modify, and distribute software.
+The main concept of this license is that any modifications of the program code must also remain open and available to other users.

+---

+### 3. The Essence of Open Source Software

+Open source software provides free access to the source code.
+This allows users to study how a program works, modify it according to their needs, and improve it.
+This approach promotes transparency, security, and rapid software development.

+---

+### 4. Definition of a Distribution

+A distribution is a ready-made set of software based on the Linux kernel, which includes the kernel, system utilities, libraries, and usually a graphical environment.
+Distributions simplify the process of installing and using the Linux operating system.

+---

+### 5. System Administration Tasks Using Linux

+Using Linux, it is possible to perform server administration, user and access rights management, network configuration, data backup, system resource monitoring, and task automation using scripts.

+---

+### 6. Relationship Between Android and Linux

+The Android operating system is based on the Linux kernel.
+Linux provides Android with memory management, process management, and hardware resource control, while other Android components are adapted for mobile devices.

+---

+### 7. Embedded Linux Capabilities and Areas of Use

+Embedded Linux is used in embedded systems such as routers, televisions, industrial equipment, and other specialized devices.
+It provides stable operation, flexible configuration, and the ability to adapt to specific hardware requirements.

+---

+### 8. Switching Linux Boot Modes and Differences Between CLI and GUI

+The Linux boot mode can be switched between text mode (runlevel 3) and graphical mode (runlevel 5) by configuring system startup parameters.

+The **CLI** mode involves controlling the system using terminal commands, while the **GUI** mode uses a graphical interface with windows and menus.
+CLI is more flexible and precise, whereas GUI is more convenient for everyday use.